percona/portal-doc/docs/advisors/checks/mysql_secure_transport_only.md

 # MySQL secure transport only

 ## Description
 Checks if secure transport is required.
-More information: https://dev.mysql.com/doc/mysql-security-excerpt/8.0/en/using-encrypted-connections.html
+For more information, see [Configuring MySQL to Use Encrypted Connections](https://dev.mysql.com/doc/mysql-security-excerpt/8.0/en/using-encrypted-connections.html) in the MySQL documentation.

 ## Rule